memgraph/ai-demos/README.md

 ## [GraphRAG](./graph-rag/)

 **Description:** This directory contains demos focused on building a Graph-based Retrieval-Augmented Generation (GraphRAG) system that uses Memgraph, to perform knowledge graph-based question answering.
-The demos illustrates how to build an end-to-end GraphRAG system using Memgraph.
+The demo illustrates how to build an end-to-end GraphRAG system using Memgraph.

 **Contents:**
 - **Demo: [GraphRAG](./graph-rag/graphRAG.ipynb)**